-'''

 add-object

 name /PRIVATE/TRADE

-...

 end-object

-'''

 Tip: The add-object configuration item can also take additional optional parameters, as shown by the ... in the previous example.
-For more information, see the Configuration Reference section of the Caplin Liberator Administration Guide, and the section on Throttling [51].
+For more information, see the Configuration Reference section of the Caplin Liberator Administration Guide, and the section on Throttling and the section of the Caplin Liberator Administration Guide.